p12194892/robot_assignment/ReadMe.txt

 Compiling Code

 1. Open the Lab Work Environment.sln to load the project in Visual Studio 2015
-2. Select either debug or release mode
+2. Select either debug or release mode in x64
 3. Select Local Windows Debugger and compile the code

 ///////////////////////////////////////////////////////////